icpac-igad/gsky-wps-api/README.md

 # Gsky Node API

 Gsky Node API JS like Interface.
-This service provides a simplified way to make WPS queries to gsky, by exposing an endpoints that accept json data, serializes the data to XML as expected by GSKY and parses the response from GSKY to readable json.
+This service provides a simplified way to make WPS queries to gsky, by exposing endpoints that accept json data, serializes the data to XML as expected by GSKY and parses the response from GSKY to readable json.

 ## Dependencies